darkreapyre/eks-kubeflow/README.md

 1) Clone the git repo locally on your workstation and execute the Cloudformation template (we assume that you have already setup awscli)

-aws cloudformation create-stack --stack-name myteststack --template-body file://cfv1.json --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name demo --template-body file://cfv1.json --capabilities CAPABILITY_IAM --region us-east-1

 ![ScreenShot1](/images/ScreenShot1.png)